 FODMAP notes for your low FODMAP curry

 Although this curry doesn’t use onion or garlic, there are a few ingredients worth discussing in this recipe.
+These FODMAP thresholds are all current as of April 2025.

-A number of years ago now, Monash lowered the FODMAP threshold for red capsicums (red peppers) to 43g per serve.
 This curry uses 1 small red capsicum and serves 6-8 so is within acceptable fructose thresholds.

-Finally, tomatoes.
-Common tomatoes are low FODMAP in 1/2 tomato or 65g servings.
-This recipe uses 2 tomatoes.
 If you are very sensitive to fructose, you could consider replacing the tomatoes with my low FODMAP Nomato sauce.

 Adding flavour without onion or garlic